potter3/Secure-WireGuard-VPN-SSH-Access/README.md

 - WireGuard adds very low latency (~10–20 ms).

-- Perfect for VNC, RDP, SSH, file transfers.
+- Perfect for VNC, RDP, SSH, and file transfers.

 - Much faster and lighter than OpenVPN.